ASTribble/StudyGroup-client/README.md

+Make sure the Github repository has a README by the time you're done.
+Your README should include: a description of your app, a link to a deployed version, screenshots and your tech stack.
+It should also briefly describe where each of the components of the project live in your codebase, and if your app is meant to be re-used by other developers, should include instructions on how to get the app up and running.
+You should use your README instead of slides for this afternoon's demo.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>